kaliop-uk/NtlmBundle/README.md

 Requirements
 ============

-* Symfony 2.0.x
+* Symfony > 2.0

-* A way to retrieve the password of a user given his/her username (eg. a Samba user db installed on the webserver)
+* A way to retrieve the password of a user given his/her username, eg.
+    - a Samba installation with the user db installed on the webserver
+    - direct access to the user accounts database (with usernames and passwords)
+    - a Samba installation which can communicate to the AD server to validate user credentials

 Installation
 ============